'Hell on wheels' teen gets prison in 100 mph intentional crash that killed boyfriend, friend

 A teenager convicted of killing two people after a judge found she intentionally slammed her car into a commercial building at 100 mph in northeastern Ohio was sentenced to 15 years to life in prison on Monday.

-Common Pleas Court Judge Nancy Margaret Russo also found Shirilla guilty of other charges including aggravated vehicular homicide and drug possession.
+Common Pleas Court Judge Nancy Margaret Russo, who is not related to the victim, also found Shirilla guilty of other charges including aggravated vehicular homicide and drug possession.

 Regarding Shirilla's two counts of murder, the judge spared the teen consecutive potential life sentences in both men's deaths, court spokesperson Deena Lucci told USA TODAY.
 The judge told Shirilla she would likely remain in prison for at least 15 years — the minimum time allowed served until she is eligible to go before a parole board.